Free LinkedIn Post Preview Generator

 Desktop feed / Collapsed

-This preview is directional, not official.
-Use it to spot truncation, spacing, and balance issues before you move into the live composer.
+This is a directional post preview, not LinkedIn Post Inspector.
+Use it to spot See more, spacing, and image balance issues before you move into the live composer.

 JL